Snowpiercer: Music and soundtrack

 In May 2012, Marco Beltrami was hired to compose the incidental music for Snowpiercer.
 In January 2013, a song titled Yona Lights was released on the film's official website in South Korea.
-On July 2013, during the 007 Fimucité at Tenerife International Film Music Festival in the Canary Islands, a few pieces of the three films composed by Beltrami (Snowpiercer, Soul Surfer and The Wolverine) were selected for the performance.
+In July 2013, during the 007 Fimucité at Tenerife International Film Music Festival in the Canary Islands, a few pieces of the three films composed by Beltrami (Snowpiercer, Soul Surfer and The Wolverine) were selected for the performance.

 The film's official soundtrack was released in August 2013 in South Korea and the international release date was on 9 September 2013.